whizzzkid/windscribe-fetch-config/README.md

 - Step 4: You should have all configs in `./output` directory.
 You can now zip them up and upload them to your router.

+## Rate Limiting

+Windscribe is smart, has this API rate limited, so you can only download 20 configs per minute-ish.
+This script will automatically wait and retry till all configs are downloaded and validated.

 ## Acknowledgements

 This project was created using `bun init` in bun v0.6.1.
 [Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.